prasannavl/go-gluons/README.md

-# go-starter-api
+# go-httpapi-base

-A starter template for go services
+A base template for go http services